sleemCode/trading_blog_app/content/blog/why-follow-my-trading-journey.md

 My goal from swing trading is to generate a second income.
 I don’t necessarily believe I’ll become a full-time trader; it could happen, but I’m not sure I even want that.
 The jury’s still out on that.
 But my first question is, can swing trading be a reality where I can actually generate a decent second income?

-As I enter my 40s crisis (cue the humor), I’ve started to realize that I’m at least halfway through my lifespan, assuming I live to 80.
+As I enter my 40s crisis (cue the humor {{< emoji "zany_face" >}} ), I’ve started to realize that I’m at least halfway through my lifespan, assuming I live to 80.
 If I’m not going to enjoy life now, then when?
 At 75?
 Will I make it that long?
 Will I be healthy?
 Most importantly, do I really want to take that chance?

 I need extra income so I can plan trips, build projects that I enjoy, like a kitchen patio or a car project, and buy a camper and some new gadgets.
 The point is I want to enjoy the present, the now, while still not increasing my workload by an extra 20 hours a week.
 I call it the 1:1 ratio: for every 1 hour you spend, you make $x amount of money.
 I want to generate extra income that, with time, turns into a 1:5 ratio, where money is making me money.
 More like a passive income, but different.
 Instead of making $100 an hour, I could spend an hour deciding and making a new trade that could generate $500 in profit.
 Hence, the 1:5 ratio, for example.
 That’s important.